 As a home gardener, you are always intending to apply organic fertilizer for your tomato plants.
 There are so many different options for you to pick the right one for your tomato garden.
 Here I discuss some easiest and the best organic tomato fertilizer ideas for you to choose the right one.

 1: Homemade Organic Compost Fertilizer for Tomatoes

-Homemade compost is the best, easiest, and the free source of nutrients for your tomato plants.
+Homemade compost is the best, easiest, and most free source of nutrients for your tomato plants.

 Making your compost from kitchen waste and other household organic matters is a great nutrient source for tomatoes.
 A good quality compost fertilizer can fulfill all the nutrients your plants need.
 This also develops the soil structure.